Athanasius Kircher: Technology

 Kircher constructed a magnetic clock, which he explained in his Magnes (1641).
 The clock had been invented by another Jesuit, Fr.
 Linus of Liege, and was described by an acquaintance of Line's in 1634.
 Kircher's patron Peiresc had claimed that the clock's motion supported the Copernican cosmological model, arguing that the magnetic sphere in the clock rotated by the magnetic force of the sun.

 Kircher's model disproved that hypothesis, showing that the motion could be produced by a water clock in the base of the device.
 Although Kircher disputed the Copernican model in his Magnes, supporting instead that of Tycho Brahe, his later Itinerarium exstaticum (1656, revised 1671), presented several systems — including the Copernican — as distinct possibilities.
 The clock has been reconstructed by Caroline Bouguereau in collaboration with Michael John Gorman and is on display at the Green Library at Stanford University.

 The Musurgia Universalis (1650) sets out Kircher's views on music: he believed that the harmony of music reflected the proportions of the universe.
 The book includes plans for constructing water-powered automatic organs, notations of birdsong and diagrams of musical instruments.
 One illustration shows the differences between the ears of humans and other animals.
-In Phonurgia Nova (1673) Kircher considered the possibilities of transmitting music to remote places.
+In Phonurgia Nova (1673), Kircher considered the possibilities of transmitting music to remote places.
 Other machines designed by Kircher include an aeolian harp, automatons such as a statue which spoke and listened via a speaking tube, a perpetual motion machine, and a Katzenklavier ("cat piano").
-The Katzenklavier would have driven spikes into the tails of cats, which would yowl to specified pitches, although Kircher is not known to have constructed the instrument.
+The Katzenklavier would have driven spikes into the tails of cats, which would yowl to specified pitches but was never constructed.

 In Phonurgia Nova, literally "new methods of sound production", Kircher examined acoustic phenomena.
 He explored the use of horns and cones in amplifying sound for architectural applications.
 He also examined echoes in rooms using domes of different shapes, including the muffling effect of an elliptical dome from Heidelberg.
 In one section he explored the therapeutic effects of music in tarantism, a theme from southern Italy.